AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 But how do you know if you're getting any traffic, or what pages people are clicking, or what queries they're using to find you?
 What devices are being used?
 Are most of your users on mobile or desktop?
 What about your impressions, click count, click-through rate, and overall ranking on Google?

-{% include picture.html img="google-search-console" ext="PNG" alt="Google Search Console statistics for my site." %}
+{% include picture.html img="google-search-console" ext="png" alt="Google Search Console statistics for my site." %}

 If you're a complete beginner getting started with Jekyll and don't yet have much (or any) traffic to your website, this should be the least of your concerns.
 Focus first and foremost on creating quality content, and then go ahead and set this up so you can grow your blog.